 Final Fantasy X-2, Yuna frequently narrates the story in voiceover.
 One of the earliest cutscenes begins with her explaining, "It all began when I found this sphere of you."
 Both the Normal and Good endings end with the same line.

-Final Fantasy X-2 fuses its prequel, if you obtain the perfect ending.
+X-2 has one with the original Final Fantasy X if you obtain the perfect ending.
 X began with Tidus standing on a little hill in Zanarkand .. the perfect ending of X-2 shows Tidus and Yuna standing on that same hill together, completing their two stories.

 Final Fantasy XIII-2 doubles up on this: it opens with a Final Boss Preview and, naturally, ends with the Final Boss.
 However, once you beat the game...
 Replaying the opening prologue for the first time will give you a special scene where Caius sits on Etro's throne and breaks the fourth wall to belittle and mock the player.
 And, once you have achieved 100% Completion and beaten the game again, the secret ending is... a special scene where Caius sits on Etro's throne and breaks the fourth wall to belittle and mock the player.